Michel Henry: Reception of Henry's philosophy

-His thesis on The Essence of Manifestation was warmly welcomed by the members of the jury, who recognized the intellectual value and the seriousness of its author, although this thesis did not have any influence on their later works, as written by Alain David: “All the members of the jury (except perhaps Jean Wahl) have remained riveted, in their work on the history of philosophy or general philosophy, on the notion of horizon and the world.
+His thesis on The Essence of Manifestation was warmly welcomed by the members of the jury, who recognized the intellectual value and the seriousness of its author, although this thesis did not have any influence on their later works, as written by Alain David: “All the members of the jury (except perhaps Jean Wahl) have remained riveted, in their work on the history of philosophy or general philosophy, on the notion of the horizon and the world.
 The same goes for later readers, who are often admiring though.
 Everyone recognizes his exceptional power at work, without this recognition leading to questioning, or even generating emulators or disciples.
 And he adds that in comparison with the fate of other famous theses, such as The phenomenology of perception, Words and things or Totality and infinity, “The essence of manifestation remains a solitary work, mentioned but rarely quoted, and not involving the upheaval one might expect.”

 His book on Marx was rejected by Marxists, who were harshly criticized, as well as by those who refused to see in Marx a philosopher and who reduced him to an ideologue responsible from Marxism.
 His book on Barbarism was considered by some as a rather simplistic and overly trenchant “anti-scientific” and “technophobic” discourse.
 Nevertheless, it seems that science and technology too often pursue their blind and unrestrained development in defiance of life.